anantjain-xyz/anantjain.dev/_posts/roadmapping-for-startups/index.md

 Account for these often overlooked time commitments:

 - Oncall and customer success work
-- Planned vacations and Holidys
+- Planned vacations and Holidays
 - Onboarding new team members
 - Any team offsites or planning days
 - Unexpected PTO